-It is well known that the Divipe Motherhood of the Virgin was illustrated as an independent concept in the Greek east by an iconic type known as the Platytera (fig. 6), which showed the Christ child within the Virgin's body surrounded by a mandorla (from which shape the iconographic type derives its name).
+It is well known that the Divine Motherhood of the Virgin was illustrated as an independent concept in the Greek east by an iconic type known as the Platytera (Fig. 18), which showed the Christ child within the Virgin's body surrounded by a mandorla (from which shape the iconographic type derives its name).
 The Platytera had an important reflection in the west, especially in Venice and in Northern Europe, where it was given literal, plastic shape in the form in a type of sculptured shrine, the so-called Shrine Madonnas.
-In these images of the Madonna holding the Christ Child the body of the Virgin actually opened out on hinges to reveal the ultimate significance of the divine birth, that is, the crucifixion, or the Trinity itself (fig. 7).
-33 This tradition had an altogether distinctive development in Florence and Tuscany in the fourteenth century, when a new iconic type emerged that has come to be known as the Madonna del Parto.
-The most famous example, of course, is the culminating one by Piero della Francesca, but many earlier examples are known - most of them from the fourteenth century and all of them from Florence or Tuscany.
-34
+In these images of the Madonna holding the Christ Child the body of the Virgin actually opened out on hinges to reveal the ultimate significance of the divine birth, that is, the crucifixion, or the Trinity itself (Fig. 19).
+This tradition had an altogether distinctive development in Florence and Tuscany in the fourteenth century, when a new iconic type emerged that has come to be known as the Madonna del Parto.
+The most famous example, of course, is the culminating one by Piero della Francesca, but many earlier examples are known-most of them from the fourteenth century and all of them from Florence or Tuscany.
+The most of them from the fourteenth century and all of them from Florence or Tuscany.